Lorne Greene: Personal life and death

-Greene was married twice, first to Rita Hands of Toronto (1938–1960, divorced).
+Greene was married twice, first to Rita Hands of Toronto (from 1938 to 1960, when they divorced).
 They had two children, twins born in 1944.
-His second wife was Nancy Deale (1961–1987, Greene's death), with whom he had one child.
+His second wife was Nancy Deale (from 1961 until Greene's death in 1987), with whom he had one child.

-Greene built the Ponderosa II House in Mesa, Arizona in 1960.
+Greene built the Ponderosa II House in Mesa, Arizona, in 1960.
 It is located at 602 S. Edgewater Drive.
 It is a replica of the Bonanza set house from the former Ponderosa Ranch in Incline Village, Nevada.
 It is listed in the Mesa Historic Property Register.

 Greene died on September 11, 1987, aged 72, from complications from pneumonia, following ulcer surgery, at Saint Johns' Hospital in Santa Monica, California.
 He is interred at Hillside Memorial Park Cemetery in Culver City.

-Honours and awards
+Honors and awards

-Greene was made an Officer of the Order of Canada on October 28, 1969, "for services to the Performing Arts and to the community."
+Greene was made an Officer of the Order of Canada on October 28, 1969, "for services to the Performing Arts and to the community".

-Greene was awarded an honorary doctor of laws degree by his alma mater, Queen's University, in 1971.
+Greene was awarded an honorary Doctor of Laws degree by his alma mater, Queen's University, in 1971.

 He was the 1987 recipient of the Earle Grey Award for Lifetime Achievement at the Canadian Gemini Awards.

-He has a star on the Hollywood Walk of Fame at 1559 N. Vine Street.
+He got a star on the Hollywood Walk of Fame at 1559 N. Vine Street as late as February 12, 1985.

 In 1974, Greene received the Golden Plate Award of the American Academy of Achievement.

 In February 1985, Greene was the Krewe of Bacchus King of Mardi Gras.

-In May 2006, Greene became one of the first of four entertainers to ever be honoured by Canada Post by being featured on a 51-cent postage stamp.
+In May 2006, Greene became one of the first of four entertainers to ever be honored by Canada Post by being featured on a 51-cent postage stamp.

-Greene was inducted into Canada's Walk of Fame, found on King Street and Simcoe Street in Toronto, in 2015.
+In 2015, Greene was inducted into Canada's Walk of Fame, located at King and Simcoe Streets in Toronto.